WebComponentsGuide/webcomponents.guide/blog/2023-01-09-introducing-webcomponents-guide.md

 decade of innovation on the web saw exactly that.
 Today Web Components allow engineers to define their own tags with unique functionality.

 Web Components started out as a collection of specs from Google.
-The initial release of the "Custom Elements API" in 2014 (referred to as "Custom Elements V0").
+The first release of the "Custom Elements API" in 2014 (referred to as "Custom Elements V0").
 It predated modern JavaScript idioms like ES6 Classes.
 Google Chrome was the only browser to ship the V0 spec, despite many experiments like Mozilla's [x-tag][x-tag] and Google's [polymer][polymer].
 By 2016 browser vendors agreed on and shipped a new specification (Custom Elements V1).
 This new spec coincided with powerful new technologies such as ShadowDOM and HTML Templates.
 Luckily today this is a footnote in the history of the web platform and Web Components.
 Web Components a proven set of technologies used by companies the world over.
-There is one sticking point remaining though.
+One sticking point remaining though.

 One of the best things about the web is the sheer number of learning materials available.
 Corporations like Mozilla, Google and Microsoft collaborate on excellent resources like [MDN][mdn], or [web.dev][web-dev].
 There exists an army of